StratChat 27 August 2020: Business Model Canvas

 Participants use a variety of tools for these purposes.

-- StratNavApp.com includes the Business Model Canvas and Enhanced Business Model Canvas
+- StratNavApp.com includes the Business Model Canvas and Value Proposition Canvas (as well as the Lean Canvas and Enhanced Business Model Canvas)

 - Strategyzer has tools for the Business Model Canvas and Value Proposition Canvas.